 This isn't just my story.
 A 2018 study in Personality and Social Psychology Bulletin found that feeling misunderstood by others — what researchers call "perceived misunderstanding" — predicts loneliness more strongly than the actual amount of social contact a person has.
 You can be surrounded by people who love you, or at least love the idea of you, and still feel profoundly alone if none of them see you accurately.

-I've written before about the loneliness that comes with going vegan after sixty — how every shared meal becomes a negotiation.
-But before the veganism, before I moved to Singapore, before Ray died — there was this quieter, more insidious loneliness.
+We've written before about the loneliness that can creep into the life of an expat — how living abroad means every shared meal, every social gathering, carries the weight of cultural negotiation.
+But before Singapore, before the expatriate life, before building companies that required me to perform confidence around the clock — there was this quieter, more insidious loneliness.
 The loneliness of being perfectly surrounded and perfectly invisible at the same time.

 The Bargain Nobody Names